-The New Town is considered to be a masterpiece of town planning design and has been designated a UNESCO world heritage site for the quality of its Georgian architecture.
+The New Town is considered to be a masterpiece of town planning design and has been designated a UNESCO World Heritage Site for the quality of its Georgian architecture.

 In the late 17th century the high-rise tenement buildings of Edinburgh’s Old Town were becoming diseased and filthy, with the city’s poor and destitute mixing alongside wealthy gentry.

 It was left to the architect James Craig to come up with a design for the New Town and he proposed a simple grid style with the main road of George Street (named after King George III) linking two large gardens at either end.

-Today, however, it’s owned and managed by the National Trust for Scotland who have accurately restored the interior so that it closely resembles the layout of how it would have looked when it was first used as a family home over 200 years ago.
+Today, however, it’s owned and managed by the National Trust for Scotland which has restored the interior so that it closely resembles the layout of how it would have looked when it was first used as a family home over 200 years ago.